Skip to content

 The status of a task can be:

-• SUBMITTED: the task was submitted and has been queued.
+• SUBMITTED: the task was submitted and is going to be queued.

-• RUNNING: the task was popped from the queue and it's being executed.
+• RUNNING: the task is either waiting in the queue or being executed.

-• COMPLETED: the task was completed, results can be retrieved.
+• COMPLETED: the task was completed, result can be retrieved.

-• ERROR: there was an error during task execution, the description of the error can be retrieved.
+• ERROR: there was an error during task execution, the description of the problem can be retrieved.